 Honesty and transparency can help you improve

-Getting honest input from your clients can help you identify potential problems and find possible solutions that will help better your product and service offering.
-This will benefit your business in the long-run.
+Getting honest input from your clients can help you identify potential problems

 Shows you’re open to criticism